If you’re struggling to collect training feedback that gives you actionable insights, follow these best practice tips

 5 best practice tips for instructors to ask for feedback

 Timing is key.
-Announcing at the very beginning of the course the fact you’ll be collecting feedback will mentally prepare learners for it.
-It will also make them more mindful throughout the course to consider what was useful and what could have been better. - Make it a focussed activity
+Announcing at the very beginning of the training session the fact that you’ll be collecting feedback will mentally prepare learners for it.
+It will also make them more mindful throughout the course to consider what was useful and what could have been better.

-In summary, gathering effective training feedback is vital for improving course quality, driving business growth, and aligning learning strategies with broader business goals.
+In summary, gathering effective training feedback is vital for improving course quality and training delivery, driving business growth, and aligning learning strategies with broader business goals.
 By leveraging the influential role of instructors and adopting best practices in feedback collection, training providers can significantly improve response rates and the quality of insights gained.

 By implementing these strategies, training providers can ensure they are continuously improving their offering based on valuable learner insights, ultimately leading to more effective training programmes and satisfied customers.